LearnersGuild/curriculum-app/modules/Foundational-JavaScript-Programing/README.md

 ## Skills

+### General Programming

+- [ ] Variables
+- [ ] Functions
+- [ ] Can describe an Array
+- [ ] Can describe a Hash / Index / Map
+- [ ] Can turn any object into its Boolean equivalent
+- [ ] Can convert a Hash into an array of arrays [key, value], and back again
+- [ ] Can sort an array by multiple conditions
+- [ ] Can use the ! (bang) operator
+- [ ] Using return as flow control
+- [ ] Terenery statements
+- [ ] Can convert an array of objects with unique property into a hash by that property
+- [ ] Throwing and catching errors as flow control
+- [ ] Branching and Looping
+- [ ] Can and does author well formatted code
+- [ ] Can and does use a linter

+### JavaScript Specific

 - [ ] Can declare local and global variables
 - [ ] Can explain the difference between `==` and `===` and when to use which one
 - [ ] Can use an if / else statement